Sogang University

-Sogang University (SU, Hangul: 서강대학교 Hanja: 西江大學校, literally "West River University") is one of the most prestigious private research universities in Seoul, South Korea.
-It was established in 1960 by Fr.
-Theodore Geppert, SJ with the Wisconsin Province of the Society of Jesus.
-Sogang is the oldest Jesuit institution of higher education in South Korea, and it has been ranked as one of the top 3 Catholic universities in Asia.
+Sogang University (SU; Korean: 서강대학교) is a private Jesuit research university in Mapo, Seoul, South Korea.
+Sogang University was established on April 18, 1960 by the Society of Jesus, with the school being the oldest and only Jesuit institution of higher education in the country.
+It is widely regarded as one of South Korea’s most prestigious universities.
+It was founded at the initiative of the Catholic Hierarchy of Korea, after Pope Pius XII gave assurance that a Catholic institution of higher learning would be established on the territory of Korea.

+Sogang has a variety of undergraduate, graduate, and doctorate programs.
+The university offers 27 undergraduate departments in 9 schools alongside a multiple major system with more than 600 major combinations, a graduate school, which is equipped with 25 departments and 5 interdisciplinary programs that offer master's and Ph.D. programs, 6 professional graduate schools, and 5 special graduate programs.

+Currently, Sogang has joint academic agreements with over 370 partner universities in 65 countries, which includes Catholic and Jesuit institutions.
+It hosts about 300 incoming exchange students and sends 200 outgoing exchange students every semester.
+Sogang offers international students various international programs, such as the International Summer Program, also known as the Sogang International Summer Program (SISP), STEM Lab Internship Program, Korean Language Programs, which operate under the Sogang University Korean Language Education Center (Sogang KLEC), Service Learning Program, and other short-term programs.

 History

 Beginnings

-At the initiative of the Catholic Hierarchy of Korea, Pope Pius XII gave assurance that a Catholic institution of higher learning would be established in Korea.
-In 1948 he entrusted the task to the Society of Jesus.
+In 1948, Pope Pius XII entrusted the task to establish a Catholic institution of higher education to the Society of Jesus.
 In October 1954 Jesuit Fr.
-Theodore Geppert, SJ from Sophia University of Tokyo came to Korea in search of a suitable site to establish a Jesuit college.
-In February 1955 Jean-Baptiste Janssens, SJ, the twenty-seventh Superior General of the Society of Jesus, assigned the task of establishing the college to the Wisconsin Province of Jesuits.
+Theodore Geppert, S.J. from Sophia University of Tokyo came to Korea in search of a suitable site to establish a Jesuit college.
+In February 1955 Jean-Baptiste Janssens, S.J., the twenty-seventh Superior General of the Society of Jesus, assigned the task of establishing the college to the Wisconsin Province of Jesuits.
 Fr.
 Leo Burns, SJ, Superior of the Wisconsin Province of the Society of Jesus, came to Korea and, with the Korean Catholic Hierarchy, began negotiations with the Syngman Rhee government for the establishment of a liberal arts college.
-In January 1957 the Society of Jesus purchased a property of 67,075 pyong (217,323 sq. meters, 53 acres) at Nogosan, Sinsu-dong, Mapo-gu, Seoul.
+In January 1957 the Society of Jesus purchased a property of 67,075 pyong (217,323 sq. meters, 53 acres) at Nogosan-dong, Sinsu-dong, Mapo-gu, Seoul.
 The site was prepared for construction of an Administration Building, which was completed in November 1959.
 Sogang College was opened in 1960 and was granted research university status in 1970.

 Development

-The 1979 Nobel Peace Prize Laureate Mother Teresa visited Sogang in May 1981 and gave addresses in the auditorium and at the basketball court, appealing for all to practice a charity that is universal.

-In 1984 the Korean Catholic Church celebrated its bicentennial.
-For the celebration Pope John Paul II visited Korea on May 5, meeting with priests along with men and women religious in the gymnasium and with Korean intellectuals in the auditorium.

-On April 24, 1985, Sogang's 25th anniversary was commemorated, with Sogang's founder Fr.
-Geppert, SJ as a special guest.